 Outside the University, a complainant may also be entitled to obtain remedies under applicable law, such as a judicial restraining order.
 The University can assist in contacting law enforcement or legal service organizations to learn about these remedies.

-C. Protections for Students Who Report Sexual Misconduct (“Amnesty”)
+C. Protections for Individuals Who Report Sexual Misconduct (“Amnesty”)

 VII.
 Other Information Related to Reporting Sexual Misconduct